Ronald G. Pirrallo, M.D., M.H.S.A., F.A.C.E.P.Clinical Professor

-Vice-Chair for Academic Affairs Department of Emergency Medicine
+Vice-Chair for Academic Affairs, Department of Emergency Medicine

 Contact: 864-455-6211 or Ronald.Pirrallo@prismahealth.org

-For more information, see his Curriculum Vitae
+For more information, see his Curriculum Vitae.

-Ronald’s past research focused on advancing out-of-hospital resuscitation techniques, cardiopulmonary resuscitation (CPR) and ways to improve EMS system effectiveness in saving lives of cardiac arrest victims.
-He is active in the injury control research areas of residential fire safety and reducing motor vehicle fatalities in automobile, race car, motorcycle and ambulance crashes.
-Most recently he has concentrated on better ways to triage mass casualties and provide Disaster Medicine.
+He has provided consultation to the Centers for Disease Control and Prevention and the World Health Organization and is a Past President of the National Association of EMS Physicians.
 He has published multiple peer-reviewed articles, two textbooks on quality management in EMS and serves on the Editorial Board of the peer-reviewed journal Prehospital Emergency Care.
-He brings this past scholarship experience and sound research practices to guide the leadership team, research collaborators and various learners that will advance the science and emergency medical care at GHS.
+He brings this past scholarship experience and sound research practices to guide the leadership team, research collaborators and various learners that will advance the science and emergency medical care at Prisma Health.

-Ronald’s long time involvement and leadership of the National Association of EMS Physicians has led to multiple newsworthy events and position papers.
+Dr. Pirrallo’s long-time involvement and leadership of the National Association of EMS Physicians has led to multiple newsworthy events and position papers.
 The National Association of EMS Physicians (NAEMSP) is an organization of physicians and other professionals partnering to provide leadership and foster excellence in the subspecialty of EMS medicine.
 He was a member of the American Board of Emergency Medicine EMS Examination Task Force that established the core content of emergency medical services medicine and an inaugural EMS Subspecialty Examination Item Writer.